 Here at The Sanctuary, we understand the importance of spiritually healing from addiction.
 We also recognize that, while it may be new territory for some, introducing scientific proof of its impact helps us draw connections that enable deeper understanding.
 That’s why our therapeutic program includes a strong educational component – to help you learn new concepts that allow you to better connect with your spirit and move beyond addiction into being recovered.

-For more on spirituality in recovery, see our article, Healing The Whole: Why We Offer Alternative Treatment for Drug Addiction That Connects the Mind, Body, Soul, and Spirit.
+For more on the role spirituality can play in addiction recovery, you can read our article, Healing The Whole: Why We Offer Alternative Treatment for Drug Addiction That Connects the Mind, Body, Soul, and Spirit.

-To learn about our treatment options and how we can help you cultivate a spiritual practice that serves your life in recovery and beyond, call us at (877) 710-3385 or email us at [email protected] today.
+Contact us today to learn about our treatment options and how we can help you cultivate a spiritual practice that serves your life in recovery and beyond.
+You can call us at (866) 825-6314 or email us at [email protected] for more information.